-The Wheelock College Counseling Center is now accepting applications for the 2017-2018 academic year.
+The Wheelock College Counseling Center Internship Program for the 2017-2018 academic year is now closed.

 Wheelock College is a small, private college located in the Longwood Medical area of Boston.
 At Wheelock, the Counseling Center plays an integral role in fostering the mission of the College in our students: "To improve the lives of children and families."
 The Counseling Center affords student clients the opportunity for exploration of self, as well as of relationships with others and within the larger world.
 In this process, students become better able to realistically identify strengths and vulnerabilities and become more effective at dealing with both.
 As personal growth flourishes, it paves the way for professional growth and success.